 How do I get rid of it?

 Dry Mat is a 10mm layer of mini springs which apparently doesn’t compress under pressure.
 It claimed that it prevents condensation and helps keep things fresh and hygienic!
-It’s marketed at being used on boats but I don’t see why it can’t be used in our campervan.
+It’s marketed at being used on boats but I don’t see why it can’t be used in a campervan.

 So far we have had the Dry Mat in the van for 3 weeks now and it is still in great condition.
 I hope that has helped, or will be useful to you in your future van build.